Survey Shows Parents Will Jump Through LOTS of Hoops for Holiday Gifts

 Even in “normal” times, the holidays are stressful for parents.
-But with a wonky supply chain, toys stuck on docks, and general COVID-19 stress, there’s just a lot to contend with.
+But with a wonky supply chain, toys sold out, and travel stress, there’s a lot to contend with.
 Not to mention the fact that finding the perfect gifts for our kids can be a very big ordeal.
-However, even with all the stress and planning involved, a new survey shows that parents are willing to jump through a whole lot of hoops to bring their kids holiday magic with the perfect gift.
+However, even with all the stress and planning involved, a new Chistmas gift survey shows that parents are willing to jump through a whole lot of hoops to bring their kids holiday magic with the perfect gift.

 CouponFollow surveyed 1,085 people to get an idea of what parents are willing to do in order to make the holiday special for their kids – specifically focusing on gift purchasing.
 And the results show that nothing will stand in the way of parents trying to make the holiday special for their kids.